Stephen Pevner

 Stephen Pevner (born September 10, 1959) is an American film and theater producer and literary agent.

 A graduate of George Washington University, Pevner began his literary career in 1991, founding Stephen Pevner, Inc. He quickly began representing some of the most culturally relevant writers/filmmakers of his generation including Gregg Araki, Tom DiCillo, Karen Salmansohn, Richard Linklater and Todd Solondz.

 In 1995, a then unknown Eve Ensler came to Stephen with a manuscript for what would become known as The Vagina Monologues.
 Originally created as a book, Pevner helped develop it into a reading.
 The one-woman play (starring Ensler) opened at Fez Under Time Cafe and then transferred to HERE Arts Center before becoming a global phenomenon.

 Pevner's success continued later that year when he met Neil LaBute and produced his writing/directing film debut, In the Company of Men starring Aaron Eckhart.
 Originally made on a budget of $25,000, it went on to gross over $2.8 million.
 This film won the Filmmaker's Trophy at the 1996 Sundance Film Festival, Independent Spirit Award and New York Film Critics Award for Best First Feature Film.

 Pevner and LaBute then signed a three-picture deal, with LaBute directing Your Friends & Neighbors starring Ben Stiller, Nurse Betty starring Renée Zellweger, and Possession starring Gwyneth Paltrow.
 Pevner served as executive producer on all three.

-Pevner then relocated to New York City in 2003, taking over the reins as impresario behind New York's longest-running and largest underground dance parties via his company The Saint at Large(c).
-At the helm of these storied and celebrated dance parties, Pevner continues to work with and introduce a stable of the highest caliber musical talent to New York audiences.
+Pevner then relocated to New York City in 2003, taking over the reins as impresario behind many large underground dance parties in New York via his company The Saint at Large(c).

 In 1999, Pevner introduced theater audiences to LaBute as Lead Producer of Bash: Latter-Day Plays (Off-Broadway, LA London).
 Starring Calista Flockhart, Paul Rudd, Ron Eldard and directed by Joe Mantello, the play was filmed live as a Showtime Presentation (winner of Jury Award for Best Television Movie at Canadian BANFF Awards) and named in the Top 5 Shows of the Year by Time Magazine.